pitfail/pitfail-reports/report3/func_reqs.rst

 - A *Twitter Player* (or *TwitterPlayer*) is an indirect *player* who interacts with the *game* via the *Twitter* actor.
-They are the originator of the commands recieved from the *Twitter* actor.
+They are the originator of the commands received from the *Twitter* actor.

   - Buys and Sells Stocks
   - Examines their portfolio